lonynamer/Knowledge/Git-Github/README.md

 - When you do a change to a `Staged` file, it's state will change to `Modified`
 - A modified file should be `Staged` by `add` again or `-a` flag of `commit` handles this.
 - `-a` flag does not handle newly added files.
+- When you delete a file also need to use `-a` flag of commit.
 - When you `commit` only the files in `tracked` and `staged` status will be commited to `Commit Area`
 - When do `push` to remote origin repo, those committed changes will be pushed to remote repo.
 - It's adviced to do a `pull` to have, all the changes of others first to solve conflicts and then push to central repository.